 Mental toughness for rehabilitation adherence

-When an athlete experiences an injury, immediate attention is directed toward providing pain relief and determining the nature of problem.
-As the crisis settles and the athlete is stabilized, rehabilitation immediately follows — with the first phase of treatment almost always requiring some degree of rest.
+When an athlete experiences an injury attention is first directed toward providing pain relief and determining the nature of problem.
+As the crisis settles and the athlete is stabilized, rehabilitation follows — with the first phase of treatment almost always requiring some degree of rest.
 The initial downtime needed for the body to stabilize can be a very challenging mental experience for athletes for a number of reasons, including thoughts relating to potential loss of playing time, threats of career-ending damage, and dealing with the injury alone and away from teammates (support).
 There are countless unknowns, especially if the athlete hasn’t had much experience dealing with injuries, and this is just the beginning of the rehabilitation process.

 In order for a full and healthy recovery to occur, it’s essential that athletes fully comply with all medical treatment protocols.
 The rehabilitation phase requires focus, motivation, and resiliency, and often the athlete is expected to develop and sustain a mindset built on these qualities all by him- or herself.
 Breaking things down further, this means specifically following daily plans, developing the motivation needed to complete all exercises, and fighting back during times of frustration and depression.
 As you can see, mental toughness is the catalyst needed in order for optimal rehabilitation results to occur.